RiceCakess/TaigeiDB/README.md

-# Kancolle
+# TaigeiDB
-OpenDB API and Website
+A website that agregates anonymous drop data and displays them in a user-friendly way.